kubermatic/kubermatic/docs/proposals/improve-addons.md

 The ApplicationInstallationController resides in the seed cluster.
 Its main purpose is to watch ApplicationInstallation CRs and ensure that the requested Applications are installed/modified/deleted in the corresponding user clusters.
 By extension of this, the ApplicationInstallationController needs to be able to fetch the manifests for Applications.

-The functionality of the ApplicationInstallationController depends on the selected `source` and `method` in the ApplicationInstallation CR.
+The functionality of the ApplicationInstallationController depends on the selected `source` and `method` in the ApplicationDefinition CR.
 To start we propose the following sources and methods:

 **Sources**